Maldris/commonmarkDocgen/README.md

 **\page** will insert a page break in the document

-**\thead** is a header element that can be used to customize the behavior of following tables with a series of arguments that follow it in any order i.e. `\thead lt sfull c:1:2`
+**\thead** is a header element that can be used to customize the behavior of following tables with a series of arguments that follow it in any order i.e. `\thead lt sfull c:1:2 ar`
 > **lines** turn on and off drawing the tables lines
 >> any argument beginning with l is interpreted as a lines argument
 >>